Doxuno

 GENERAL PROVISIONS

-If any provision of this Agreement is found to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.
-This Agreement constitutes the entire agreement between the parties with respect to its subject matter and supersedes all prior representations or agreements.
+If any provision of this Agreement is found by a court of competent jurisdiction to be invalid or unenforceable the remaining provisions shall continue in full force and effect.
 No variation shall be effective unless made in writing and signed by both parties.
 A person who is not a party to this Agreement has no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce its terms.
+This Agreement, together with any inventory and the prescribed information served with the deposit, constitutes the entire agreement between the parties in respect of its subject matter and supersedes all prior representations and arrangements.

 LANDLORD